crate/crate-howtos/docs/deployment/linux/ubuntu.rst

 Java
 ====

-CrateDB requires Java 11 or higher.
+CrateDB requires a `Java virtual machine`_ (JVM) to run.

+CrateDB versions 4.2 and above include a JVM and do not require a separate installation.

+Earlier versions require Java 11 to be installed.

 To run CrateDB on Ubuntu releases older than 18.04, you will need to install Java from a third-party repository.
 This can be done by adding the `OpenJDK`_